-Nazaneen Ismail Ali is a Senior Procurement Specialist working in the Governance Global Practice - Southern and East Africa region and is currently based in the World Bank office in Washington D.C.
-Of her more than 30 years of experience, the last 15 years has featured intense involvement in World Bank public procurement operations and extensive advisory services to governments in the planning and execution of public procurement reform programs, including assessment and modernization of countries’ public procurement systems, introduction of innovations in their public procurement practices, and related capacity-building activities.
+Nazaneen Ismail Ali is a Senior Procurement Specialist and Procurement Hub Coordinator working in the Governance Global Practice - Southern and East Africa region and is currently based in the World Bank office in Washington D.C.
+Of her more than 30 years of experience, the last 15 years has featured intense involvement in World Bank public procurement operations and extensive advisory services to governments in the planning and execution of reform programs, including assessment and modernization of countries’ public procurement systems, introduction of innovations in their practices, and related capacity-building activities.